Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Introduction

-As a byproduct, we determine all the limit points of the set of smallest graph eigenvalues of graphs.
+As a byproduct, we determine all the limit points of the set of smallest eigenvalues of graphs.
 Let $\La_1$ consist of $\la \in \R$ such that $-\la$ is the smallest eigenvalue of some graph.
 Here we invert the smallest eigenvalues of graphs similarly to how we define $\Gl$.
 Before our work, Hoffman~\cite{H77a} characterized all the limit points of $\La_1$ in $(-\infty, 2]$.
 His result involves a technical qualification, which was conjectured to be always true, and was later established by Greaves et al.~\cite[Theorem~1]{GKMST15}.
-Doob~\cite[Theorem~9]{D89} observed that every real number in $\sset{\alpha_2, \alpha_3, \dots} \cup [\lambda',\infty)$ is a limit point of $\La_1$, and conjectured that $\alpha_2, \alpha_3, \dots$ are the only limit points of $\La_1$ in $(2, \la')$.
+Doob~\cite[Theorem~9]{D89} observed that every real number in $\sset{\al_2, \al_3, \al_4, \dots} \cup [\lambda',\infty)$ is a limit point of $\La_1$, and conjectured that $\alpha_2$ (which equals $\la^*$), $\al_3, \al_4 \dots$ are the only limit points of $\La_1$ in $(2, \la')$.
 We refute this conjecture by finding all the limit points of $\La_1$ in $(2, \la')$.

-\begin{corollary} For every $\la > 2$, $-\la$ is a limit point of the set of smallest eigenvalues of graphs if and only if $\la \ge \la^*$. \end{corollary}
+\begin{corollary} For every $\la > 2$, the negative number $-\la$ is a limit point of the set of smallest eigenvalues of graphs if and only if $\la \ge \la^*$. \end{corollary}

 We next turn our attention to \emph{signed graphs}, which are graphs whose edges are each labeled by $+$ or $-$.
 Throughout the paper we decorate variables for signed graphs with the $\pm$ superscript.
-When we talk about eigenvalues of a signed graph $G^\pm$ on $n$ vertices, we refer to its \emph{signed adjacency matrix} --- the $n \times n$ matrix whose $(i,j)$-th entry is $1$ if $ij$ is a positive edge, and $-1$ if $ij$ is a negative edge, and $0$ otherwise.
+When we talk about eigenvalues of a signed graph $G^\pm$ on $n$ vertices, we refer to its \emph{signed adjacency matrix} --- the $n \times n$ matrix whose $(i,j)$-th entry is $1$ if $ij$ is a positive edge, $-1$ if $ij$ is a negative edge, and $0$ otherwise.

-It still makes sense to speak of forbidden subgraph characterization for families of signed graphs with eigenvalues bounded from below.
+It still makes sense to speak of forbidden subgraph characterization of a family of signed graphs with eigenvalues bounded from below.
 Our second main theorem establishes the same threshold phenomenon for the family of signed graphs with smallest eigenvalue at least $-\la$.

 \begin{theorem} The family $\Gs$ of signed graphs with smallest eigenvalue at least $-\la$ has a finite forbidden subgraph characterization if and only if $\la < \la^*$. \end{theorem}